 - Sprays – Sprayed onto your pet’s fur to control in-progress flea and tick infestations.
 Can last as long as 30 days.

-Flea and Tick Prevention Help With Golf Rose Animal Services
+Flea and Tick Prevention Help With Golf Rose Animal Services in Schaumburg

 When it comes to controlling fleas and ticks, you can count on us to provide you with the right type of medication for your pet and advice on how to rid your home of flea infestations.
 If you are looking for a medication where the parasite does not need to bite your pet in order to be killed, we may recommend flea collars and spot-on treatments.
 If you are looking for a no-hassle way to control fleas and ticks in your dog or cat, oral tablets may be the right solution.
 If you have a current flea infestation, you may want to use a spray treatment that kills fleas and ticks on contact.